 - Spread the chickpeas well on a bare baking sheet (do not line the baking sheet with parchment or foil.)
 Drizzle a generous amount of extra virgin olive oil and season with kosher salt.
 Toss chickpeas and make sure they are well-coated with the olive oil.
 Spread them out well on the sheet.

 - Season roasted chickpeas.
 Once you take the chickpeas out of the oven, immediately season with spices of your choice.
-This time, I used za'atar, sumac, harissa blend (up to 2 tsp each) for warm Middle Eastern and Moroccan notes.
-Play with the amounts to your liking, and even change up the spices according to what you have. (see more flavor ideas up in the post)
+This time, I used za'atar, sumac, and harissa blend (up to 2 tsp each) for warm Middle Eastern and Moroccan notes.
+Play with the amounts to your liking, and change up the spices according to what you have. (see more flavor ideas up in the post)

 - Storage Tip: You can store cooled roasted chickpeas in a glass jar.
 They'll last for 4 to 5 days.
 And Leaving the jar lid a bit lose allows the chickpeas to breath, keeping them crispy for longer.
-You can also freeze them for
+You can also freeze them for later.

 - Visit our online shop to browse our olive oil bundles and all-natural and organic spices used this recipe and more!